-The bullying didn’t bother me, I somehow developed the knack of being liked by people which kept me safe.
+The bullying didn’t bother me.
+I somehow developed the knack of being liked by people which kept me safe.

 Not only were we not a ‘normal’ family, I was most definitely not a normal kid.
-I was the youngest and the black sheep of the family, but in many ways the community too.
+I was the youngest and the black sheep of the family, and in many ways the community too.

 The move to the big city